M.Ed. / M.A. Admissions Criteria

 The Personal History Statement is about your background, culture, economic and social experiences, and how those elements have led you to pursue a graduate degree.

 Each essay is approximately 1-2 pages double-spaced in a Word/PDF document.
-If you copy/paste your essay into the textbox in the online application, it cannot exceed 3,000 characters.

 The writing sample should be a final class paper submitted for a previous course on any topic.
 Not to exceed 30 pages.